asteinkrauss/7900Group2/README.md

 ![unnamed-chunk-8-6](https://github.com/asteinkrauss/7900Group2/assets/164549275/1c55e104-0342-473b-a695-3b734c95fb61)

 **3. How does income per capita differ by state across years?**
+*Note: If you would like to see an interactive graph of the ones shown below, please download the .rmd file and run the appropriate code under "Question 3.".*

 ![unnamed-chunk-10-3](https://github.com/asteinkrauss/7900Group2/assets/164549275/6b56d0e0-323a-409b-8136-1ca72a648cf2)
 ![unnamed-chunk-10-5](https://github.com/asteinkrauss/7900Group2/assets/164549275/37242604-16fb-4c00-bae5-d2f202f3aec5)
 ![unnamed-chunk-10-7](https://github.com/asteinkrauss/7900Group2/assets/164549275/9e1baa26-667c-4070-9a51-ca859b04c238)

 **4. How do the prices of different forms of fruits and vegetables change by year?**
+*Note: If you would like to see an interactive graph of the ones shown below, please download the .rmd file and run the appropriate code under "Question 4.".*

 <img width="666" alt="Screenshot 2024-04-17 at 7 23 30 PM" src="https://github.com/asteinkrauss/7900Group2/assets/164549275/622a70d9-f753-43b5-8594-bbfb4b945933">
 <img width="667" alt="Screenshot 2024-04-17 at 7 23 45 PM" src="https://github.com/asteinkrauss/7900Group2/assets/164549275/4a886ee0-f322-4120-aa89-05d9a83aed59">